Preorder Miranda Cuckson on Vinyl!

-Products Comments Off on Coming in May from Urlicht AudioVisual: Miranda Cuckson on Vinyl!
+Products Comments Off on Preorder Miranda Cuckson on Vinyl!

 Violinist Miranda Cuckson has achieved international recognition as America’s leading proponent of new music for the violin.
 Her career delighting audiences as soloist and collaborator in a wide range of music spans three decades, and her recordings for Urlicht AudioVisual, ECM Records, and Centaur have been received with consistently high critical praise.

-This newest release from Urlicht AudioVisual marks Miranda’s LP debut, and features three works closely associated with her on two very distinctive LP sides.
+This newest release from Urlicht AudioVisual marks Miranda’s LP debut, and features three works on two very distinctive LP sides.

 Stewart Goodyear‘s “Solo; A Suite for Solo Violin”, commissioned for Miranda and debuted in 2022, comprises one side of the LP – five strongly contrasting movements in one engaging and delightful tonal-centric work drawing not only on on traditional classical forms but Caribbean-influenced melody and rhythm, reflecting Goodyear’s ancestral heritage.